 Receipts prove the expense and are required for any claim to be successful.

-Email your claim form and your receipts to
+Email your claim form and receipts to and

-You can expect it will take two weeks for your claim to be approved and your expense to be reimbursed.
+Generally, it takes two weeks for your claim to be approved and your expense reimbursed.

 Periodically, leaders in all organisations change.
 Toastmasters is no different.
 Annually – and in some clubs even more frequently – almost all roles in Toastmasters are passed from one person to the next.